-- 2) Set the cartridge back into the machine, and make copies. - If the copies are normal, You may continue to use the cartridge, but the user must know that it must be replaced with a new cartridge soon. - If the copies are not normal, Replace the new cartridge.
+- 2) Set the cartridge back into the machine, and make copies. - If the copies are normal, You may continue to use the cartridge, but the user must know that it must be replaced with - If the copies are not normal, Replace the new cartridge.